brutucas/Football-Player-Analysis/README.md

 When confronted by a paywall, always check to see if there are any backdoors on the website that give access to the information (without webscraping and data piracy).
 This was the case on FBref.com, from which I sourced all of the player data from the various football leagues.
 I returned to the website a week or two after compiling the data and combining into a single dataframe, and initially struggled to find it again.
 I thought a paywall had been slammed down - "Was it something I said?" - and indeed, a paid subscription exists.
 But thankfully, no!
 The website was cunningly hidden elsewhere on the website - definitely a source of relief to find the data still available when I needed to check the acronyms in the column names.

 **Important Insight #3**
-*How do I connect my dataframe to the information source as it is refreshed with updated player data every weekend?* This was a question that cropped up a few weeks into the project, and eventually led to the hyper-focused creation (all in an eventually successful effort to get rid of the brainworm that would not let me rest) of a much larger initial footballer dataframe with data from 30+ leagues and included tier groupings to account for league difficulty.
-This involved delving deeper into the world of data, and setting sail to begin my illustrious (and hopefully one day infamous) career as a lawful, web-scraping 'data privateer'.
+*How do I connect my dataframe to the information source as it is refreshed with updated player data every weekend?* This was a question that cropped up a few weeks into the project, and eventually led to the hyper-focused creation (all in an eventually successful effort to get rid of the brainworm that would not let me rest) of a much larger, URL-connected footballer dataframe with data from 30+ leagues and included tier groupings to account for league difficulty.

+involved delving deeper into the world of data, and setting sail to begin my illustrious (and hopefully one day infamous) career as a lawful, web-scraping 'data privateer'.
 God, Save the King.
+In the future, as I mention later, if I had an enormous dataset, I would include code to specifically filter out, for example, the top 3-5 clubs, whose player data will skew the results and muddy the findings.

 **Important Insight #4**
 Part of the final reflections in this project necessarily involve plenty of realising that I didn't choose the quickest or most efficient ways at the start.
 For example, when setting out to find a fearsome Number 9 striker for the up-and-coming Shaolin.FC, I should not only have thought about a player like Harry Kane, but actively identified and compared his stats and visualised performance profile (now that I can build radar charts).
 This would have helped me isolate and measure those specific metrics from the very beginning - an exciting prospect when combined with the aforementioned massive dataframe!